 First the uppermost point of the cartilaginous roof must be sought.
 Sonographically it is the point where the echo of the proximal perichondrium meets with the echo from the Ilium.
-Anatomically it is the point where the rectus tendon inserts into the Ilium.
+Anatomically it is the point where the cartilaginous roof, a tangent is placed cranial to caudal along the echo of the Ilium.